aqib-mulla/Support-Web-App/README.md

 Files are getting uploaded to the uploads folder.

+Environment for offline
-Environment File change it to REACT_APP_API_KEY=http://localhost:3001
+change in environment file to in Front-End REACT_APP_API_KEY=http://localhost:3001